-When flaws in the product or device design cause harm to the consumer, the courts will review two standards to determine liability; The Consumer Expectations Standard and the Risk Utility Stands.
+When flaws in the product cause harm to the consumer, the courts will review two standards to determine liability:

 - The Consumer Expectations Standard questions if the product is more dangerous than the reasonable consumer would expect.

-This means that there need not be actual intent to cause injury, nor does the manufacturer need to be aware of the manufacturing flaw.
+This means that there doesn’t need to be an actual intent to cause injury for a valid claim.
+This also means that the manufacturer does not need to be aware of the manufacturing flaw.
 In manufacturing defect cases, the court will simply review if the flaw in manufacturing caused your injury.

 Lack of Warnings/Instructions

 We’ve all seen the commercials for new drugs where they say “possible side effects include…” Then it proceeds to present a list of illnesses and injuries the consumer may or may not sustain.
 This is how the manufacturer typically provides adequate warning to consumers.
 If they do not provide adequate warning, a claim can hold them responsible for injuries their product causes.

 In cases of product liability, consumers have two years to make a claim for personal injury or wrongful death from the date the injury or death occurred.

 The statute of limitations extends if the reason for the injury is unknown for a period of time.
 In this case, it doesn’t begin until an entity, such as a victim, discovers the defect.
 An example of this would be if the doctor hides a device’s failure or the cause of injury after a botched surgery.